 Water as a mirror to the sky always makes for a nice early morning photograph in Iceland!

 Sunrise with Iridescent clouds or Rainbow Clouds

-Sadly, during our trip to Iceland last winter, we didn’t see any Northern Lights or Aurora Borealis.
-It was just too cloudy, too much rain, and too much instability in the sky for clear nights.
+Sadly, during our trip to Iceland last winter, we didn’t see any Northern Lights or Aurora Borealis (and definitely not from our bedroom).
+It was just too cloudy, with too much rain, and too much instability in the sky for clear nights.